ODE TO TOM WOLFE

 One night Michael, fresh from another North Shore raid, and at the time a budding writer with Rolling Stone, Surfing Magazine and the New York Times credentials pitched up at the door with a copy of ‘The New Journalism’, a book compiled by Tom Wolfe.

 “This is compulsory reading.” he said without the mandatory laugh at the end of his sentence.
-Then he was off back into the night and eventually off to California where he still lives today.
+Then he was off back into the night and eventually off to California where he still lived until his passing on the 7th of October, 2020.

 We all know the success that followed.
 Michael was to become a super star surf visionary, responsible for taking the sub culture to a higher place.